 - 1L111M

 The 1L111 Fara-1 is a Russian man-portable battlefield surveillance and weapon-guidance radar developed by NPO Strela for detecting moving personnel and vehicles and cueing weapons such as automatic grenade launchers or machine guns.
-Later export and upgraded Fara-PV and Fara-VR variants keep the same short-range ground reconnaissance role while adding panoramic display, target-track, and lighter manpack features.
+Later export and upgraded Fara-PV and Fara-VR variants keep the same short-range ground reconnaissance role while adding panoramic display, target-track, and lighter manpack features, with Russian examples documented in Ukraine as captured or destroyed battlefield sensors.

 Role in Conflicts